HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_remote_search.md

 ## Download the cumulative fix

 1. Download the latest zip file that corresponds to the installation on your system.
-Go to the [HCL Software Support](https://support.hcltechsw.com/csm) page and download the HCL Portal Remote Search CF file 8.5-WP-RemoteSearch-CFPInnnnn-CFnn.zip.
+Go to the [HCL Software Support](https://support.hcltechsw.com/csm) page and download the HCL DX Remote Search CF file 8.5-WP-RemoteSearch-CFPInnnnn-CFnn.zip.
 2. Create a directory and extract the downloaded zip file into this directory.
 Inside the zip file are a readme file, sample response files, and the actual cumulative fix file itself.
 The cumulative fix file is named as follows, where **nn** represents the CF number associated with this cumulative fix: WP8500CFnn\_Remote.zip.
 3. Create a sub-directory and extract theWP8500CFnn\_Remote.zip file to this directory.
 The extraction results in a repository.config file that is used by IBM Installation Manager during the update.